trialspark/graphene-stubs/README.md

 Mypy plugin and stubs for Graphene
 ====================================

-This is basically an attempt to copy the sqlalchemy-stubs repo.
-This is meant as a sandbox to play around with plugins and stubs until it gets used in the main Spark repo.
+This is basically an attempt to copy the pattern for publishing stubs + a plugin established by the sqlalchemy-stubs repo.

 ## Installation
 `pip install graphene-stubs`